omkar-103/Snake-Game/README.md

 ---

 Enjoy the game!
-If you have any questions or need further assistance, feel free to contact the repository owner.
+If you have any questions or need further assistance, feel free to contact [Omkar](https://github.com/omkar-103).

 Happy coding!